 - They have products geared for women and men.

 - You can personalize their leather goods with different colors, monogramming, and embroidery options.

 - Many of their products can be worn multiple ways for different looks.

 Sseko's starter kits and commission structure are comparable to other direct selling companies.
 I would think, however, that your trunk show average would be slightly higher than average because their products have a higher price point.

 Sseko Designs is a reputable company that has an A+ rating with the Better Business Bureau.
 They're also a verified member of the Fair Trade Federation.
 Sseko has also been featured in the likes of Vogue, Redbook, Oprah, Shape, Fitness, the Huffington Post, the LA Times, among others.

 If you're looking for a philanthropic business opportunity within the fashion industry, and you'd like to make a difference in the world, I invite you to check out Sseko Designs.

-Sseko Designs sponsored this post.
+This post was sponsored by Sseko Designs and written by Holly Reisem Hanna.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 See our disclosure policy for further information.